hashicorp/raft/README.md

      * Replace all application imports of `github.com/armon/go-metrics` with `github.com/hashicorp/go-metrics`
      * Instrument your build system to build with the `hashicorpmetrics` tag.

-  Eventually once the default behavior changes to use `hashicorp/go-metrics` by default (mid-2025), you can drop the `hashicorpmetrics` build tag.
+  Eventually once the default behavior changes to use `hashicorp/go-metrics` by default, you can drop the `hashicorpmetrics` build tag.